-Race, ethnicity and language: We may receive race, ethnicity and language information about you and protect this information as described in this Notice.
-We may use this information for various health care operations which include identifying health care disparities, developing care management programs and educational materials, and providing interpretation services.
-We do not use race, ethnicity and language information to perform underwriting, rate setting or benefit determinations, and we do not disclose this information to unauthorized persons.
+Race, ethnicity and language: We may receive race, ethnicity and language information about you and protect this information as described in this notice.
+We may use this information to help you, including identifying your specific needs, developing programs and educational materials and offering interpretation services.
+We don't use race, ethnicity and language information to decide whether we'll give you coverage, what kind of coverage and the price of that coverage.
+We don't share this information with unauthorized persons.